Do you believe in “the one”? One person, who will mesh with your personality perfectly, and once you meet that person, that’s it?

 Best combination for travel

-Scotiabank Gold American Express and Home Trust Preferred Visa
+American Express Cobalt and Home Trust Preferred Visa

-If you travel a lot and value flexibility, the Scotiabank Gold American Express is the credit card for you.
-Featuring a robust rewards system where you earn four points per dollar spent on gas, groceries, entertainment, and restaurants, and one point per dollar spent on everything else, this credit card will get you in an airplane seat faster.
-The Scotiabank Gold American Express also allows you to redeem your points flexibly for flights on any airline with no blackout dates.
+If you travel a lot and value flexibility, the American Express Cobalt is the credit card for you.
+Featuring a robust rewards system where you earn five points per dollar spent on restaurants and groceries, and two points per dollar spent on travel and transit, this credit card will get you in an airplane seat faster.
+The American Express Cobalt also allows you to redeem your points flexibly for flights on any airline with no blackout dates.

 An excellent companion to this travel credit card is the Home Trust Preferred Visa.